dosepehr/linux/readme.md

 1) alocating RAM
 2) alocating CPU schedule
 3) letting apps to interact with each other,like openning PDF using browser

-[image 1]
+4) acts between hardware & app (image1)

 kernel => linus torvalds
 app => stallman

 [image 2]
-sell => app that we use it to command kernel using terminal
+shell => app that we use it to command kernel using terminal

 hard extentions
 vdi => oracle
 vhd => microsoft
 vmdk => vmware

+q0)
+terminal vs shell
 q1)
 virtual size & actual size
 20GB - 2 MB